conda-forge/blog/_sources/posts/2021-02-02-Outreachy.rst.txt

 applicants who make a contribution will be eligible to be accepted as interns.

-While we don't have one we highly recommend the first time contributor to be a conda user and/or submit a package to conda-forge via `staged-recipes <https://github.com/conda-forge/staged-recipes>`__.
+While we don't have one we highly recommend the first-time contributor to be a conda user and/or submit a package to conda-forge via `staged-recipes <https://github.com/conda-forge/staged-recipes>`__.
 That will ensure the contributor understands the value of what we do and